 This is where technology comes in.

-MedTrainer has a cloud-based onboarding system that provides training and automates every step of the onboarding process, specific to individual roles.
+MedTrainer’s cloud-based platform simplifies the onboarding and credentialing process.
 Once your new hire is entered into the system (or recognized through one of our integrations), they’re assigned courses to complete, documents to review and sign, and asked to upload any needed information.
+Reminder emails are automated within the system, taking this dreaded task off your plate.
+Plus, with robust reporting capabilities, you always have access to real-time data on progress, completions, and outstanding items.

 Once you start using the system, you’ll never want to go back.
 Automation means it’s hands-off for you, and staff members complete the process faster.

-When you have a bigger group, start automating tasks as much as possible.
-A great place to begin is with employee onboarding.
+Start automating tasks as much as possible.
 If you’re spending half of your day chasing down people for documents or signatures or reminders about training, this is for you.

 We know from experience that while chasing after people might increase your step count, it’s not great for getting home at a reasonable time.